Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Coordinates in the configuration space

+and study the couple of actions $\A_1$ and $\A_3$.
+It is easy to verify that the group action $\mathcal{A}_3$ is free.

-We introduce now an adapted set of coordinates in a neighbourhood of the ``identical'' deformation $v_0$ (excluding however such a configuration).
+We introduce now an adapted set of coordinates in a neighborhood of the ``identical'' deformation $v_0$ (excluding however such a configuration).
 To this end we need to introduce a few objects:

 \begin{itemize}

 \item[(1)] Define

 and its complement